Top C# Interview Questions

 C#StructClassComparison

 Same as Q19: Class is reference type, struct is value type; classes support inheritance, structs do not.
+Example:

 class C { public int X; }